MicroPhase/antsdr_doc_en/source/device_and_usage_manual/ANTSDR_U_Series_Module/ANTSDR_U200_Reference_Manual/AntsdrU200_Unpacking_examination.md

 Thank you for purchasing the ANTSDR series software-defined radio platform from MicroPhase Technology Co., Ltd. Upon receiving your ANTSDR U200 (Standard Edition), please open the accessory package, which should include the following items

 - ANTSDR Software-Defined Radio: ×1
 - USB Data Cable: ×1
 - Rubber Antennas: ×2

-- Tray Antenna: ×1

-After unpacking, the next step is to verify the SDR device model
+After unpacking, the next step is to verify the SDR device.

 ### 3. Using UHD Firmware